hucebot/demo_record_utils/README.md

 Build docker image and run the container using the utility scripts `build_docker.sh` and `run_docker.sh`.

 The `postprocess` folder will be mounted on the container and it is the container's start directory.
-Please make sure to save the demonstration rosbags in a dedicated folder inside `postprocess` following the structure :
+Please make sure to save the demonstration rosbags in a dedicated folder following the structure :

 `<dataset-name>`
 ```